 Burglary and theft are crimes where possessions or money are stolen from you.
-Even when the value of the goods or money is not big, this can still be disruptive and distressing.
+Even if the value of the goods or money is not big, it can still be disruptive and distressing financially and emotionally.

 Some of the most common acts of theft and burglary are domestic burglary, distraction burglary, theft of purses/wallets and mobile phones.
 We have included a number of Fact Sheets below, which will give you more information.

 Stolen / Lost Mobile Phone

 You can register your mobile phone on Immobilise (https://www.immobilise.com) if your phone is lost or stolen but then gets found, police can use Immobilise to return it to you (Immobilise is the world’s largest FREE register of possession ownership details).